 HERITAGE HIGHLIGHTS: 2nd century bath house

-The bath house was first unearthed in the 1930s, then covered over.
+The bathhouse was first unearthed in the 1930s, then covered over.
 Investigation showed that the bath house was constructed about 120 AD and enlarged around 150 AD.
-It had a cold plunge bath at one end, fed by a timber aquaduct from a nearby spring.
+It had a cold plunge bath at one end, fed by a timber aqueduct from a nearby spring.

 The roof and floor were made with tiles brought from the 20th Legion workshops at Holt, some 40 miles distant.
 This suggests that even though the bath house was not meant for military use, it was built with official cooperation.

-From about 90 AD Ironworking and broze-smithing took place in timber buildings beside the bath house.
+From about 90 AD Ironworking and bronze-smithing took place in timber buildings beside the bathhouse.
 These workshops seem to have been in use until about 160 AD.